Stella Bowen

-Esther Gwendolyn "Stella" Bowen (1893–1947) was an Australian artist and writer.
+Esther Gwendolyn "Stella" Bowen (16 May 1893 – 30 October 1947) was an Australian artist and writer.

-Early career
+Early life and education

-Bowen was born in North Adelaide, an inner suburb of Adelaide, South Australia, and educated at Tormore House School.
+Esther Gwendolyn Bowen, who was known as Stella, was born on 16 May 1893 in North Adelaide, an inner suburb of Adelaide, South Australia, and educated at Tormore House School.
 As a young girl, Bowen enjoyed drawing and convinced her mother to allow her to study with Margaret Preston.
 However, her desire to pursue art training in Melbourne was thwarted by the ill health of her mother and the latter's reluctance to let her daughter follow such a career.

 When her mother died in 1914, Bowen left for England with a return ticket and an allowance of £20 per month.
-In cosmopolitan London, she studied at the Westminster School of Art and mixed with a company of writers, artists, poets and political activists.
+In London, she studied at the Westminster School of Art and mixed with a company of writers, artists, poets and political activists, including T.S.
+Eliot, Wyndham Lewis, Violet Hunt, and William Butler Yeats.

 Early in 1918, Bowen met and fell in love with the writer Ford Madox Ford.
 She was 24, he was 44.
 The couple fled to rural England where their daughter Julia was born in 1920.
 However, by 1922, the family were fed up with the hardships of life in the English countryside and moved temporarily to France.
 They soon decided to remain in France and moved to Paris.

 Caught up in the bohemian café society of Paris, Ford started a literary magazine and was a leading figure among the expatriate writers.
 Bowen, meanwhile, found her first studio but managed little time for painting in between attending to the needs of Ford and their daughter.

 Later years

 Bowen separated from Ford in 1927.
 It was a difficult time for her but it did give her the time and space to pursue her art.
 She began to gain some portrait commissions but still struggled to earn enough money.
 In 1932, she went to the United States at the invitation of the poet Ramon Guthrie, who helped her in finding commissions including, among others, with Sinclair Lewis.
-When she returned to France she found she could not afford to remain in Paris and returned to England on her fortieth birthday. – She described her month-long stay of 1936 in Cagnes-sur-Mer with Ross and Tusnelda Sanders in her autobiography, Drawn From Life and also painted depictions of her life there.
+When she returned to France she found she could not afford to remain in Paris and returned to England on her fortieth birthday.
+She described her month-long stay of 1936 in Cagnes-sur-Mer with Ross and Tusnelda Sanders in her autobiography, Drawn From Life and also painted depictions of her life there.

 Although Bowen continued to paint she did not earn enough from painting and commissions to make ends meet and for many years supplemented her income by writing an art review column in the News Chronicle and teaching.
 Because of her relationship with Ford Madox Ford she was given an advance to write a biography and produced Drawn from life: a memoir.
 This book came out to glowing reviews.